Table of Contents

 Digital resources and further reading

 In the digital age, the İstiklal Marşı is available across many platforms.
-The Ministry of National Education regularly shares educational videos, including a project that brings together students from 14 different provinces reciting all ten stanzas of the anthem in historically significant locations such as Istanbul, Samsun, Amasya, Sivas, Erzurum, Ankara, Eskişehir, Kütahya, Afyonkarahisar, İzmir, Çanakkale, Gaziantep, Kahramanmaraş, and Şanlıurfa.
-TRT, Turkey’s public broadcaster, produces TV and radio programs that explore the history and first compositions of the anthem, especially around the anniversary of its adoption.
+The Ministry of National Education has produced a special video project featuring students from 14 different provinces reciting the anthem’s ten stanzas in historically significant locations, including Samsun, Sivas, and Erzurum—cities pivotal to the War of Independence.